Discrete Morse Functions and Watersheds: Morse watersheds and minimum spanning forests

 From Proposition \ref{pro:mw3}, we can check that the watershed forest is indeed a forest.
 More precisely, we can derive the following result.

 \begin{Proposition} If $F$ is a Morse stack on $M \in \bb{M}_d$, then the watershed forest of $F$ is a spanning forest for $\mathfrak{min}(F)$. \end{Proposition}

-\begin{theorem} Let $F$ be a Morse stack on $M \in \bb{M}$.
+The following optimality theorem~\ref{th:sf2} is illustrated in Fig.~\ref{fig:MorseWatershedMSF}. \begin{theorem} Let $F$ be a Morse stack on $M \in \bb{M}$.
 The watershed forest of $F$ is a minimum spanning forest for $\mathfrak{min}(F)$.
 Furthermore, the watershed forest of $F$ is the unique minimum spanning forest for $\mathfrak{min}(F)$. \end{theorem}